-Ms. Zhou also serves as the Controller of Minco Mining & Metals Corporation, a TSX listed company.

-Ms. Zhou has not entered into a non-competition or non-disclosure agreement with the Company and is 34 years of age.
+Ms. Zhou also serves as the Controller of Minco Gold Corporation (formerly "Minco Mining & Metals Corporation"), a TSX listed company and Minco Base Metals Corporation.
+Ms. Zhou has not entered into a non-competition or non-disclosure agreement with the Company and is 36 years of age.
 It is anticipated that Ms. Zhou will spend approximately 30% of her time on the affairs of the Company.